Le lien vers cette page a été envoyé avec succès aux destinataires.

 You can deduct the compensatory benefits paid from your income.

-You must indicate the amount of annuities paid on your tax return.
+You must indicate the amount of annuities paid on your income tax return.

-Indicate the amounts paid into your deductible expenses, such as support payments.
+Indicate the amounts paid in your deductible expenses, such as child support.

-Your former spouse must report the amounts received in his or her income.
+Your ex-spouse must report the amounts received as income.

-In case of common cessation without dissolution of the marriage, you can deduct the contribution to expenses of marriage that you pay to your spouse, if you and your spouse are taxing separately.
+In case of cessation of life together without dissolution of the marriage, you can deduct the contribution to the expenses of marriage that you pay to your spouse, if you and your spouse make separate taxes.

 FYI

-you can deduct the amount of your contribution even if it has not been fixed (or validated) by the judge.
+you can deduct the amount of your contribution even if it has not been set (or validated) by the judge.

-You must indicate the amount of money paid on your tax return in the "Deductible expenses" section.
+You must enter the amount of money paid on your tax return in the "Deductible expenses" section.

-Your spouse must report the amounts received in his or her income.
+Your spouse must report the amounts received as income.

 Who can help me?